grapeot/blog/content/sho-tune-en.md

 Slug: sho-tune-en
 Translation: sho-tune.html
 LaTeX: 1
+Summary: A mathematical approach to narrowband color synthesis - using linear algebra and matrix transformation to map H/S/O channels to custom RGB colors, enabling precise control over saturation and aesthetic palettes beyond standard SHO.
 ---

 Narrowband imaging is a powerful tool to reveal the physical/chemical composition of nebulae.